Jefferies power/utilities analysts hold an analyst/industry conference call

-Power/Utilities Analysts hold a Bull/Bear Debate relating to Sempra Energy (SRE) on an Analyst/Industry conference call to be held on October 28 at 12 pm.
+Analysts hold a DTE Energy (DTE) Bull/Bear Debate on an Analyst/Industry conference call to be held on October 30 at 2 pm.
 Webcast Link

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>

-- Sempra Energy price target raised to $89 from $87 at Barclays
+- DTE Energy price target raised to $145 from $133 at Wells Fargo

-- Sempra Energy price target raised to $85 from $80 at Morgan Stanley
+- DTE Energy price target raised to $138 from $136 at KeyBanc

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.